hjr3/hjr3.github.io/_posts/2015-08-03-creating-a-php-extension-to-rust.md

 #endif
 ```

 You can copy/paste most of this and replace `SCORE` and `score` with the name of your extension.
-I chose to define the score libraries functins here.
+I chose to define the score libraries functions here.
 We are telling the compiler that something external to our code is defining a function named `ext_score`.
 This allows our code to compile successfully when we go to use this Rust function.
 Make sure you list all the functions your Rust library is exposing.

 ## Extension Source Code